ScanMeFindMe/resources/texts/en/static/wifi.md

 <p>Yes.
 As the QR code stores the exact WiFi password, you have no choice but to generate new QR codes.
 Otherwise, users will connect to the network with the old, obsolete password.</p>

-<h3>Can I use the same WiFi QR Code for both 2.4 GHz and 5.8Ghz bands?</h3>
+<h3>Can I use the same WiFi QR Code for both 2.4GHz and 5.8Ghz bands?</h3>

-<p>No. A QR code is designed to store only one WiFi connection credential.
+<p>No. A QR code is designed to store only one WiFi connection credential and the networks for 2.4Ghz and 5.8Ghz have different SSIDs.
 You'll need to create two different QR codes if you need instant connectivity for 2.4GHz and 5.8GHz bands.</p>